-When students take the SAT, PSAT/NMSQT, and PSAT 10, they have the option to participate in the College Board's Student Search Service®, which makes their names and information available to colleges and scholarship programs looking for students like them.
+When students take the SAT, PSAT/NMSQT, and PSAT 10, they’re asked if they want to participate.
+Students can also opt in online at any time.
+By opting in, they give the College Board permission to share their names and limited information with colleges and scholarship programs looking for students like them.

 How to Participate

-- Students can answer "yes" to the Student Search Service question on their answer sheet when they take the SAT, PSAT/NMSQT, or PSAT 10.
+- Answer "yes" to the Student Search Service question on the answer sheet when students take the SAT, PSAT/NMSQT, or PSAT 10.

-- They can also opt in when they register for the SAT.
+- Opt in when registering for the SAT.

-- Students should opt in each time they take an assessment so that their new data can be included.
+- Opt in each time students take an assessment so that new data can be included.

-- Participation is completely voluntary and students may stop participating at any time.
+Participation is completely voluntary and students can stop participating at any time.

-Most college-bound students opt in to Student Search Service to receive information about colleges and scholarships without being solicited by commercial entities.
-Opting in is also the way to take advantage of the scholarships offered by our new partners.
+Most students opt in to Student Search Service so they can get information about more than 1,900 colleges and scholarship programs without being solicited by commercial entities.
+It's also a way to take advantage of the scholarships offered by our new partners.